 Based on everything we're seeing, it is clear that UDAAP is still in the spotlight for the regulators.
 Compliance officers nationwide are working to manage their compliance risk and understand the way that UDAAP is woven into other areas of consumer compliance.

-Here are a few tips for avoiding UDAAP violations and understanding the UDAAP risks facing your institution:
+Here are 3 quick tips for avoiding UDAAP violations and understanding the UDAAP risks facing your institution:

 1. Pay Attention to Vulnerable Consumers, and Provide More Options to Help Them

 Some say that the spirit of UDAAP compliance is all about protecting vulnerable consumers.
 A so-called "vulnerable consumer" is often described in terms of consumer characteristics or demographics such as age, disability, gender, race/ethnicity, low or limited literacy, receipt of public assistance, and education level.
 You may notice that this concept is similar to the protected class concept in Fair Lending compliance.

 Every financial institution comes into contact with vulnerable consumers and customers; it's probably a good idea to consider providing more options to help them.
 For example, the product description in your telephone script could be more than one-size-fits-all.

 2. Actively Manage and Monitor Consumer Complaints, Particularly Those That Imply UDAAP Risk

 The regulators are leaning heavily on consumer complaints to identify potential UDAAP compliance issues; as such, consumer complaints play a key role in the detection of unfair, deceptive and/or abusive practices.

 This means that consumer complaints act as an essential source of information for you and your institution, as well as for regulators and examiners in their regulatory enforcement and rule-making.

 3. Consider Talking to Consultants, and Internal and External Counsel, Before Making Changes